devbookhq/fireshaker/README.md

 Almost always more than half of the modules can be removed.
 Thus the functions can start proportionally faster.

-For example - in the first project that we helped to optimize we reduced the size of the node_modules by 53% on average.

 ## Supported languages
 - TypeScript